WinnardArthur/coinfy/README.md

 npm install -g coinfy
 ```

-Once installed, you can use the CLI with the command:
+Once installed, you can use the CLI with the commands below.

 ## Run the CLI
 ### `coinfy [options]`